What is IoT billing?

-What is IoT billing?
-Before answering that, we need to understand what the Internet of Things (IoT) is.
+Before answering that, we need to understand the Internet of Things (IoT).
 In one of our previously written articles, we explained everything about the Internet of Things.
-This time we will discuss about IoT billing, challenges, and keys to solving them.
+This time we will discuss IoT billing, challenges, and keys to solving them.

-It is predicted that there will be an increase in IoT Devices from the current 8.4 Billion devices to over 22 billion devices by 2020.
-These Devices gather and spread data to improve the quality of our lives by creating efficient and near-perfect experiences.
+These devices gather data to improve the quality of our lives by creating efficient and near-perfect experiences.

 Table of contents

-Charges, Bills, Invoices, Dunning, Collections, Account records, Product Statements, etc. all make up the billing system.
-These aspects of business have conventionally been a particular area for experts.
-However, to benefit from IoT, conventional billing systems have to be integrated into all aspects of companies.
-Billing systems also need to make room for progressive and challenging pricing structures and business models.
+These aspects of the business have conventionally been a particular area for experts.
+However, to benefit from IoT, conventional billing systems must be integrated into all aspects of companies.

 Financial Structure of IoT and Fragmented Businesses

 Devices gather an unimaginable amount of data.
 If this data is consolidated correctly and studied, it can provide infinite and profitable intelligence.
-Sadly, businesses that are stuck in the archaic billing systems are unable to make the best of opportunities that may result from the data gathered by IoT.

 The old-fashioned method of gathering, updating, and studying data quickly becomes a barrier to business growth.

-These devices steadily gather information to enable the customer to enjoy seamless home gardening.
-The data collected by the devices are used to control nutrients, light, and water levels that go into the garden.
-These plant necessities are tracked from an app that is linked to the user’s computer or phone.
-In the case of Click and Grow, there is a constant communication between:
+These devices steadily gather information to enable customers to enjoy seamless home gardening.
+The data collected by the devices are used to control the nutrients, light, and water levels that go into the garden.

 - The IoT device and the various tasks it performs.